alexlobera/leanjs_OLD_NX/src/pages/blog/react-is-all-about-composition-react-hooks-render-props-hocs.md

 - TwitterProfile has one child, section.
 We can also say TwitterProfile is composed with a section.
 - section has two children, Text and Text.
 We can also say section is composed with two Text components.
 - The first Text has one child, "username".
 We can also say Text one is composed with the string "username"
-- The second Text has one child, "@alex_lobera".
-We can also say Text two is composed with the string "@alex_lobera"
+- The second Text has one child.
+We can also say Text two is composed with the string \@alex_lobera
 - We don't know who is TwitterProfile's parent.

 ![Example TwitterProfile](https://firebasestorage.googleapis.com/v0/b/reactjsacademy-react.appspot.com/o/blog%20post%20images%2Fcomposition%2Fchildren-example2-min.png?alt=media)